FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/PC Major Dickason's Blend.md

 Very Sweet, slight hint of chocolate, notes of molasses, very mild acidity(dried fruit like), roasted nuts, very tasty

 Brewed with a V60, I finally figured out how to dial it in.
 I used hottest water possible with 20 grams coffee, 200 grams water, with a very very slow pour.
 It is very sweet and no longer has notes of over extraction.
 I think from now on a 1:10 ratio is the correct recipe for dark roasts.

+### Tasting Notes on 4-22-2021:
+Very sweet, roasty notes, hint of chocolate, roasted nuts, mild acidity

+Brewed with V60, 60 grams coffee, 600 grams water, 150 grams water added dilution.
+It is very sweet and tasty, but has notes of over extraction and might need a coarser grind.